logicly-au/pmhc-mds-user-documentation/doc/faqs/concepts-processes/support.rst

 System developers will have access to the following resources:

 * API documentation online
-* Test accounts on both staging and production systems
+* Test accounts on developers instance
-* Offline data validation for ease of testing extracted datasets
 * Access to help desk via e-mail.
 Telephone support will be provided where the issue can’t be resolved via email
 * Developer announcement mailing list to notify developers of pending changes and issues